-Financial statements are the means by which companies communicate their story.
-Together these statements represent the profitability and financial strength of a company.
+Financial statements are how companies communicate their story.
+Thanks to GAAP, there are four basic financial statements everyone must prepare .
+Together they represent the profitability and strength of a company.
 The financial statement that reflects a company’s profitability is the income statement.
-The statement of owner’s equity—also called the statement of retained earnings—shows the change in retained earnings between the beginning and end of a period (e.g., a month or a year).
+The statement of retained earnings – also called statement of owners equity shows the change in retained earnings between the beginning and end of a period (e.g. a month or a year).
 The balance sheet reflects a company’s solvency and financial position.
-The statement of cash flows shows the cash inflows and outflows for a company during a period of time.
+The statement of cash flows shows the cash inflows and outflows for a company over a period of time.

 - Income Statement

 - Statement of Retained Earnings – also called Statement of Owners’ Equity

 - The Balance Sheet

 - The Statement of Cash Flows

 The following video summarizes the four financial statements required by GAAP.

 Remember the transaction analysis we were working on for Metro Courier?
 Let’s use those numbers to prepare the financial statements for Metro Courier Inc. The final balances for January were: